 Framework agreements may be single-supplier or may allow two or more suppliers to join the framework.

 The term of a framework agreement may generally not exceed four years, with the exception of “exceptional cases duly justified, in particular by the subject of the framework agreement”.

 A framework agreement must be advertised in TED by way of a contract notice.
 The requirement to advertise in TED applies where the estimated value of all purchases to be made under the framework agreement exceeds the relevant EU threshold for that type of contract be it for services, goods or works.

 Call-offs or specific contracts as they are often referred to by European institutions are periodic orders placed under the framework throughout the term of the agreement.

 When the framework agreement is a single-supplier agreement, call-offs are awarded directly within the limits of the terms laid down in the framework agreement.

-The contract documents will specify, in the case of a multi-supplier framework, what method will the contracting authority follow when awarding call-offs.
+The contract documents will specify, in the case of a multi-supplier framework, what method the contracting authority will follow when awarding call-offs.

 Issues to consider

 Contracting authorities may choose to purchase outside the framework, provided that a new contract notice is published in TED for that specific purchase.
 However, since framework agreements allow contracting authorities to award call-offs (without advertising a contract notice in TED for each specific contract), they will often go for the call off option as at means to save significant amounts of time and money.

 Given the term of most framework agreements is four years, companies that are not admitted to the framework may not be in a position to provide the same services to the contracting authority during the term of the framework.
 It is therefore advantageous for companies to succeed in competitions for framework agreements so they can take full advantage of the benefits of these agreements.